-Mandy Trom, Math Intervention Specialist
+Mandy Trom, Middle and Junior High Math Specialist

 Jennifer Greer, Elementary Math Specialist

 Jennifer Greer taught elementary math for nine years in Alvin and Pearland school districts before becoming an elementary math specialist.
 As a teacher, Greer served as a team leader, math vertical team leader, math lead teacher and new teacher mentor.
 In addition, she has presented staff development at both the district and state level.
-In her current role, Greer oversees the elementary math program, provides coaching/mentoring support and delivers professional development focused on best math teaching practices.
+In her current role, Greer oversees the elementary math program, provides coaching/mentoring support, and delivers professional development focused on best math teaching practices.